-Rotavirus is the dominant cause of infant gastroenteritis worldwide and is associated with substantial mortality in the developing countries.
+Rotavirus is the dominant cause of infant gastroenteritis worldwide and is associated with substantial mortality in developing countries.
 Despite its significant clinical importance, the pathophysiological mechanisms by which rotavirus induces fluid and electrolyte secretion are still not fully understood.

-The mechanism that causes vomiting, which is characteristic for the early illness, is poorly understood.
+The mechanism that causes vomiting, which is characteristic of the early illness, is poorly understood.
 It may be the result of delayed gastric emptying or early cytokine release acting centrally.
 The relative importance of extraintestinal replication and viremia is also not clear.

 Pathogenesis of the infection

-Studies of rotavirus infection of polarized intestinal epithelial cells demonstrate that these viruses infect cells differently depending on whether or not they require sialic acid for initial binding, and the infection can alter epithelial cell functions.
-Upon binding the virus enters human cells via receptor-mediated endocytosis and forms a vesicle known as an endosome.
+Studies of rotavirus infection of polarized intestinal epithelial cells demonstrate that these viruses infect cells differently, depending on whether or not they require sialic acid for initial binding, and the infection can alter epithelial cell functions.
+Upon binding, the virus enters human cells via receptor-mediated endocytosis and forms a vesicle known as an endosome.

-The eleven double-stranded RNA segments remain within the protection of the two protein shells.
-The RNA dependent RNA polymerase of the virus creates mRNA transcripts of the double-stranded viral genome.
-By remaining in the core, the viral RNA evades innate host immune responses known as RNA interference that are triggered by the presence of double-stranded RNA.
+The eleven double-stranded ribonucleic acid (RNA) segments remain within the protection of the two protein shells.
+The RNA-dependent RNA polymerase of the virus creates messenger RNA (mRNA) transcripts of the double-stranded viral genome.
+By remaining in the core, the viral RNA evades innate host immune responses through a process known as RNA interference that is triggered by the presence of double-stranded RNA.